On putative self-similarity for incompressible 3D Euler: On globally self-similar blowup

 In original variables, the Weber formula says that the pull back of the 1-form $u(x,t)dx$ under the Lagrangian flow $X(a,t)$ is the sum of the time independent 1-form $u(a,0)da$ and an exact 1-form.
 As a consequence, Kelvin's circulation theorem states that the circulation $\Gamma(t)$ around the material loop $C(t) = \{ X(a(\lambda),t) \colon \lambda \in \mathbb{T}\}$ is conserved.
 That is, we have $\frac{d}{dt} \Gamma(t) = 0$, where

 Changing to self-similar variables using \eqref{YX} and time $\tau=-\log(1-t)$ we note that

-\begin{remark} Because $e^{(1-2\gamma)\tau}\Gamma_{\rm ss}(\tau)$ is constant in time, if the integral $\int_{\mathbb{T}} (\ldots) d\lambda$ appearing in~\eqref{eq:Kelvin:SS} is nonzero, and remains bounded as $\tau \to \infty$, then we must have $\gamma = 1/2$ in order to avoid a vanishing/blowing up exponential factor.
+\begin{remark} Because $e^{(1-2\gamma)\tau}\Gamma_{\rm ss}(\tau)$ is constant in time, if the integral $\int_{\mathbb{T}} (\ldots) d\lambda$ appearing in~\eqref{eq:Kelvin:SS} is nonzero, remains bounded, and bounded away from zero as $\tau \to \infty$, then we must have $\gamma = 1/2$ in order to avoid a vanishing/blowing up exponential factor.
 Thus, the self-similar Kelvin circulation theorem identifies the similarity exponent $\gamma=1/2$ as being distinguished for 3D Euler, without knowledge of any viscous regularization.
 It also indicates that fixed points of~\eqref{eq:Lagrangian:SS}, and by extension points on the stable manifold of these fixed points, play an important role in the analysis.
 A result in this direction is offered in Theorem~\ref{thm:axissym:with:swirl} below. \end{remark}